skoppe/dconf-2022/slides.md

 <!--

+Here is an example of how you can compose these blocks into larger blocks.

+Note that every block here can be abstracted away as just a stateument.
+This allows us to encaptulate and abstract details, which means that done well, we can reason locally, which ultimately allows us to built large scale software.

+This creates what dijkstra called a "hierachy of modules".
+The modules here refer to something we now understand as a function.

+You can zoom out and replace detailed things with abstractions, and zoom in giving rise to greater detail.
+However, when zooming in, you only need to focus on that small local bit.
+This gives rise to local reasoning.

+Hence software is easier to write, since problems can be decomposed into sub-problems, and better to understand, because you dont need to know everything to understand a small part.

+TODO: talk a bit about abstractions as building blocks of code

 1. use of abstractions as building blocks (both in code and data)
 2. recursive decomposition of the program as a method of creation/analysis of a program
 3. local reasoning helps understandability, and scope nesting is a good way of achieving local reasoning